Percentage of Pay vs Flat Dollar Amount

 Married Filing Jointly - One Spouse Covered by Employer Sponsored Plan and is Not Maxing Out

 A common strategy we use for clients when a covered spouse is not maxing out their deferrals is to increase the deferrals in the retirement plan and supplement income with the non-covered spouse’s salary.
-The limits for 401(k) deferrals in 2021 is $19,500 for individuals under 50 and $26,000 for individuals 50+.
+The limits for 401(k) deferrals in 2025 is $23,500 for individuals under 50, $31,000 for individuals 50-59 and 64+ and $34,750 for individuals 60-63.
 For example, if I am covered and only contribute $8,000 per year to my account and my spouse is not covered but has additional money to save for retirement, I could increase my deferrals up to the plan limits using the amount of additional money we have to save.
 This strategy is helpful as it allows for easier tracking of retirement accounts and the money is automatically deducted from payroll.
 Also, if you are contributing pre-tax dollars, this will decrease your tax liability.

 Note: Payroll deferrals must be withheld from payroll by 12/31.
 If you owe money when you file your taxes in April, you would not be able to go back and increase your deferrals in your company plan for that tax year.